midas/phil_columns/README.md

     $ phil_columns mulligan -v 20140513111454

-### The Empty Command
+### The Purge Command

-The empty command empties all tables (excluding the schema_migrations table in a Rials project).
+The purge command purges the data from all tables (excluding the schema\_migrations table in a Rails project).
+If skip_tables_on_purge configuration is specified, those tables are also skipped unless the --skip option is applied to the command.

-The simplest usage of the empty command.
+The simplest usage of the purge command.

-    $ phil_columns empty
+    $ phil_columns purge

 ### Additional Commands